beejjorgensen/bgc/src/bgc_part_3500_noreturn_align.md

 ## Function Specifiers

 When you declare a function, you can give the compiler a couple tips about how the functions could or will be used.
-This enables or encourage the compiler to make certain optimizations.
+This enables or encourages the compiler to make certain optimizations.

 ### `inline` for Speed---Maybe